 - Autistic spectrum

-The assessment manual provides full guidance and comes with a starter pack of 20 score forms.
+The assessment manual provides full guidance and comes with 5 score forms.

-Order additional Moss-PAS (ChA) Interview Score Forms here
+Order more Moss-PAS (ChA) Interview Score Forms here

 The Moss-PAS (ChA) is for all those working with children with learning disabilities including child psychiatrists and psychologists, and educational psychologists.
 Social workers and counsellors with an interest in mental health will also find it a useful tool when working with children.